AUPE maintains a Members Education Assistance Fund, which is the responsibility of the Education Sub-Committee of the Members’ Benefits Committee.

 Eligibility: Based on financial need, available for post secondary education.

 How to Apply: Download the 2019 scholarship application form starting May 10, 2019.
 Completed applications are due by the second Thursday of July.

 This scholarship was set up at the 2004 Annual AUPE Convention to raise awareness of privatization of public services.
 The essay topic will be chosen annually by the AUPE Executive Committee.

-How to Apply: Submit a minimum 2,000 word essay on the topic chosen by the Executive Committee.
+How to Apply: Submit a minimum 2,000 word essay on the topic chosen by the Executive Committee and printed in the Education Assistance Program application form (available starting May 10, 2019).
 The essay must be in formal essay format (i.e. title page, footnotes, double-spaced, etc.).
 Attach a computer printout reflecting the essay word count.
 The essay must be on a separate paper attached to the completed Education Assistance Program application form.
 Essays will be judged by independent adjudicator(s).
 Please attach confirmation identifying full-time study, including class schedule.
-Download the 2017 application form here.

 AUPE and Alberta Advanced Education established endowment funds jointly in 1986/87.
 The funds are administered by the educational institutions on behalf of AUPE.
 Application forms are available at the educational institutions.
 Request the AUPE Bursary Application form.
 Completed applications must be returned to the institution, and deadlines vary by institution.
 Please confirm the deadline date when requesting an application.